Government should use CRM to get to know electors.

 By bringing together contributions data, not just to the Revenue but also to local authorities and other agencies, e-government will help people to understand where their money is going, and perhaps make them more willing to co-operate, as well as making it easier to enforce the law.

 E-government is about much more than placing existing services online.
-Simply creating new online resources only complicates matters.
+Simply creating online resources only complicates matters.
 The real challenge is to ensure that they are used.

 The benefits are considerable, particularly building closer ties between citizen and government.
 Fortunately, CRM is in a great position to provide the secure, centralised and consistent information services that e-government needs, radically altering the nature of democracy in the process.